kapfenho/iam-deployer/README.markdown

 You can customize and modify the procedure after reading this README.

+### Download Software

+Download the software packages from edelivery.oracle.com, see at the end of this file for a complete list with checksums.

 ### Create Installation Image Directory

 You will need the following software packages from Oracle:

 Put the installation images in a directory on your local machine (when deploying to VM on your local machine) or on a network server.
 This